CodingGagan/markdown_test/install-and-configure/advanced-configuration/windows-node-support.md

 ## Metrics

-* Collecting data about Windows nodes is supported by Kubecost
+* Collecting data about Windows nodes is supported by nOps
 * Accurate node and pod data exists by default, since they come from the Kubernetes API.
-* Kubecost requires cAdvisor for pod utilization data to determine costs at the container level.
+* nOps requires cAdvisor for pod utilization data to determine costs at the container level.
 * Currently, for pods on Windows nodes: pods will be billed based on request size.